Benilsn/Benilsn/README.md

 ### Hi there 👋

 - 🌱  i'm a programming student, looking forward for new things to learn!
-- 🔭  Currently studying .NET, C# and MySql.
+- 🔭  Currently studying .NET.
 <br>

 ## Connect with me